SERIES:

 I grew up in an era of experimentation.
 In a culture that was celebrating it - the USA of the 1970s and 1980s.
 Because of that I often learned more about the innovators standing on the shoulders of masters than I ever did of any master.
 I read Wide Sargasso Sea before Jane Eyre.
 Kate Bush introduced me to Wuthering Heights.
 The Wooster Group is how I knew The Crucible and I knew much more of Sue Coe and Andy Warhol than I did of Da Vinci and Caravaggio (who I learned about from Derek Jarman).
 I loved these artists and I wanted to be like them.

 When I was about 15 I did my own experimenting.
-I drew wild squiggly irregular faces.
+I painted murky oil paintings and drew odd, irregular faces.
+I had no skill but I thought I was cool.
 But then I began to question whether I could draw a realistic face and body.
 I found I could not.
-I was a teenager and because I couldn’t just pick up a pencil and draw well, I decided I never could.
-I stopped and if anyone ever asked if I was an artist, I would tell them I couldn’t draw.
+I was a teenager and because I couldn’t just pick up a pencil and draw well, I decided I never would be able to.
+I stopped painting and drawing and told everyone who asked I couldn’t draw.
 I didn’t try to draw or paint for 30 years.